ryantando/pokeapi-react-auth0/README.md

 If you do not wish to use an API or observe the API call working, you should not specify the `audience` value in the next step.
 Otherwise, you will receive a "Service not found" error when trying to authenticate.

 ### Configure credentials

 The project needs to be configured with your Auth0 domain and client ID in order for the authentication flow to work.

-To do this, first copy `src/auth_config.json.example` into a new file in the same folder called `src/auth_config.json`, and replace the values with your own Auth0 application credentials, and optionally the base URLs of your application and API:
+Fill `src/auth_config.json` with the values with your own Auth0 application credentials, and optionally the base URLs of your application and API:

 ```json
 {